MaxBlesch/bibliography/README.md

 Mendeley.

 - ``annotated_bibliography`` We maintain an annotated bibliography of useful resources for future reference.
 - For proper APA citation, only capitalise the first word of the title/heading and of any subtitle/subheading as well as proper nouns and certain other types of words.
 Use lowercase for everything else.
 (See also http://blog.apastyle.org/apastyle/2012/03/title-case-and-sentence-case-capitalization-in-apa-style.html and http://blog.apastyle.org/apastyle/2012/02/do-i-capitalize-this-word.html)
-- For proper APA citation in LaTeX, **header.tex** has to include the following commands:
+- The necessary commands for proper APA citation in LaTeX seem to differ between operating systems. **For Windows and Ubuntu users**, **header.tex** has to include the following commands:
+  - *\usepackage{apacite}*

+- **For Mac users**, the following commands have to be included:
   - *\RequirePackage{bibentry}*
   - *\makeatletter\let\saved@bibitem\@bibitem\makeatother*